GorillaNation/peabody/README.markdown

 having it be monolithic means I can have a -f option which will read in a config file making it easier to support more complicated options (conditional output redirection comes to mind) and making cron command lines a bit less crazy :)

+and really, the single-function binary could just either be wrappers around the monolithic binary, or, if I separated things out into libraries a bit better, could just be calls to those library functions.
+And the monolithic binary would be calls to those very same functions.

+My only worry with this approach is that there would still be a lot of duplicated work, spawning child processes, parsing arguments, etc. We shall see, though.

 anywho, I'm off to get cracking on this.
 It really shouldn't be that difficult to implement most of this.